 How did my portfolio do in the fourth quarter of 2018?
 Quite poorly, and thanks for asking.

-According to Personal Capital, my You Index, which I would call My Index, lost 10.97% while the S&P 500 lost 13.97%.
-My portfolio was down, but I beat “the market” as defined by 500 large cap US stocks by 3% last quarter.
+According to Empower, my You Index, which I would call My Index, lost 10.97% while the S&P 500 lost 13.97%.
+My portfolio was down, but I beat “the market” as defined by 500 large-cap US stocks by 3% last quarter.

 It helps to be holding some cash (in the Vanguard Treasury Money Market Fund (VUSXX) earning 2.3% and state-income-tax free).
 The cash isn’t represented in my You Index, but the bonds are.
 The bond index fund I own eked out a slightly positive return of 0.87% last quarter.